Black Rhino in Zambia — History, Loss, and Recovery

 What's next for Black Rhino in Zambia?

 Looking ahead, Zambia’s rhino story continues to evolve.
 Plans are advancing for a major translocation of around 40–60 black rhinos into an intensive protection zone in Kafue National Park in 2026, an initiative being led by African Parks in collaboration with the Department of National Parks and Wildlife as part of a long-term effort to restore the species to one of the country’s largest wild landscapes.
-There are also early murmurs and hopeful discussions about the possibility of future rhino reintroductions into the Nsumbu National Park landscape, recognising its potential to support a range of iconic plains game.
-(Note: formal plans for Nsumbu have yet to be announced, but conservation interest is growing.)
+In 2018 FZS took on Nsumbu National Park in a partnership with DNPW and is well advanced in plans for their second founder population establishment in Zambia, FZS takes a long term approach and incorporates its engagement across the landscape including not only the adjoining GMAs but also bordering communities to create local ownership of the restoration of their landscape.
+Rhino reintroductions can't be rushed and FZS expects that as they approach the completion of their first decade in the Nsumbu Mweru Landscape that the landscape will be ready for a black rhino reintroduction and they are on track for that in 2028.